Subgenix-Research/Core/README.md

 Make sure that you have the private key from the deployer address in a `.env` file.
 Follow the example from the [.env.example](.env.example) file.

+To simulate deployment mocking the mainnet:
+`npx hardhat run scripts/deployTestnet.js`.

 To deploy the contracts in the testnet you can run the command:
-`node scripts/deployTestnet.js`.
+`npx hardhat run scripts/deployTestnet.js --network testnet`.

 To deploy the contracts in the mainnet you can run the command:
-`node scripts/deployMainnet.js`.
+`npx hardhat run scripts/deployMainnet.js --network mainnet`.